Słomkowski's technical musings

 Construction

 Four batteries are connected in series.
 Each one has a nifty Chinese voltmeter/battery monitor LY6W attached.
 Their current draw is normally ~5 mA, but the backlight shuts down if the voltage goes below ~10.6 V, allowing the meters to be connected at all times.
-You configure it by pressing the button on the back, as described in the manual: TH01/LY6N/LY6W battery tester.
+You can configure it by pressing the button on the back, as described in the manual: TH01/LY6N/LY6W battery tester.

 Software and configuration

-100 Ah is an equivalent to 2-3 external battery packs.
-I set the value to 3.
-This can be done through serial connection as described by Schneider or by apctest command, as shown in this terminal session:
+Since 100 Ah is equivalent to 2-3 external battery packs, I have set the value to 3.
+This can be done through a serial connection as described by Schneider or by using the apctest

 # apctest